Hyundai Ioniq Hybrid - MPG, running costs & CO2

 Hyundai Ioniq running costs should be close to those of the Toyota Prius

-One of the Ioniq's key selling points is the fact that the entry-level Hybrid version costs significantly less to buy than the equivalent Toyota Prius.
+One of the Ioniq Hybrid's key selling points is aggressive pricing, which means it costs lesst to buy than the equivalent Toyota Prius.
 This should help make up for the fact that the Ioniq Hybrid can’t quite match the Toyota’s fuel economy and CO2 emissions figures.
-The Ioniq Electric, meanwhile, has the extremely low running costs we’ve come to expect from electric vehicles, however these are offset by a relatively high list price, and you’ll need to undertake battery charging using its charging cable.
+The Ioniq Plug-in Hybrid and Electric both have lower running costs than the Hybrid but cost more to buy or lease, and their larger batteries require charging from the mains or a public charging post.

 Hyundai Ioniq MPG & CO2

-Opting for the lower trim levels gets you 15-inch alloy wheels with a CO2 emissions figure of 84g/km.
-Speccing the higher trim levels adds 17-inch alloy wheels increasing the CO2 emissions to 85g/km.
+Opting for the lower trim levels gets you 15-inch alloy wheels with a CO2 emissions figure of 102g/km.
+Speccing the higher trim levels adds 17-inch alloy wheels increasing the CO2 emissions to 105g/km.
 These emission figures are a tiny bit behind the Prius, and the Ioniq isn't quite as fuel-efficient, either: the Prius manages up to 67.2mpg, a little ahead of the Ioniq's maximum of 62.8mpg.

 The Ioniq’s ‘ECO-DAS’ (Eco Driving Assistant System) can calculate the most efficient navigation routes based on prevailing traffic and encourages coasting by giving prior warning of changes in speed limits or road conditions.

-The Ioniq should be affordable to insure, with SE and Premium versions in group 10 and the Premium SE model one group higher.
+The Ioniq should be affordable to insure, with Premium versions in group 11 and the Premium SE model one group higher.
 This is lower than the Prius in group 14 or the Kia Niro in groups 12 to 14.